 Lamar Peninsula Loop

-The Lamar Peninsula is one of the most historically layered places on the Texas coast β Irish colonists, Samuel Colt, Civil War salt works, a lost cemetery, and one of the oldest trees in Texas.
-Add the winter presence of Whooping Cranes and you have a half-day driving loop that delivers history and wildlife in equal measure.
+The Lamar Peninsula is one of the most historically layered places on the Texas coast β Whooping Crane wetlands, a 1,000-year-old live oak, Irish colonists, Samuel Colt, a Civil War-era chapel, a lost and restored cemetery, and the ruins of a 19th-century commercial wharf.
+This half-day driving loop covers deep Texas history and delivers wildlife in equal measure.

 β Tour Highlights

-- βThe Big Tree β 1,000+ year old live oak, sacred to the Karankawa people
+- βThe Big Tree β 1,000+ year old coastal live oak, sacred to the Karankawa people

 - βStella Maris Chapel β oldest structure in Aransas County, built 1854 with oyster-shell cement